-Unfortunately, data on soil parental material consisting either of in-situ weathered rocks, weathered loose sediments or even weathered paleosoils are highly underrepresented in geoscientific data sets.
-Geological maps in mountainous terrains mostly display petrographical and stratigraphical properties of solid (unweathered) bedrock while loose quaternary sediments are often underrepresented and undifferentiated.
-In contrast soil maps indicate the spatial distribution of genetic soil types.
-Both do not allow for spatial identification of regolithic or sedimentary features.
-This gap between spatially distributed data for soils and bedrock can be found in almost all databases held by Geological Surveys.
-Filling this gap has been perceived as important nowadays because this critical zone has been recognized as the place where the "Earth's weathering engine provides nutrients to nourish ecosystems and human society, controls water runoff and infiltration, mediates the release and transport of toxins to the biosphere, and conduits for the water that erodes bedrock" (Brantley et al., 2006, p 4).
+- Data on soil parental material consisting either of in-situ weathered rocks, weathered loose sediments or even weathered paleosoils are highly underrepresented in geoscientific data sets.
+While geological maps in mountainous terrains mostly display petrographical and stratigraphical properties of solid (unweathered) bedrock and loose quaternary sediments are often underrepresented and undifferentiated, soil maps indicate the spatial distribution of soil types which also do not allow - 25 for spatial identification of regolithic or sedimentary features.
+This gap between spatial distributed data to soils and bedrock is significant in almost all data held by Geological Surveys.
+Filling this gap has been perceived as important nowadays because this critical zone has been recognized as the place where the "Earth's weathering engine provides nutrients to nourish ecosystems and human society, controls water runoff and infiltration, mediates the release and transport of toxins to the biosphere, and conduits for the water that erodes bedrock."
+(Brantley et al., 2006, p 4) - 30 Holocene soil formation, however, takes place on exactly this material and therefore adapts the material properties of the regolith as for example grain size composition, bulk density, mineral composition, porosity, permeability, etc., that all depend directly on the physical properties of the parent material.